 That's it: go ahead and start building your own digital marketing strategy.
 To recap, just remember to 1) find the right customers, 2) give them helpful content, and then 3) call them to action.

-(Here's our call to action: See how small business CRM from Infusionsoft can help you with all three phases.)
+(Here's our call to action: See how small business CRM from Infusionsoft by Keap can help you with all three phases.)

 No credit card needed